Passenger transport statistics

 Main statistical findings

 Passenger cars accounted for 84.1 % of inland passenger transport in the EU-27 in 2011, with buses and coaches (8.8 %) and railways, trams and metros (7.1 %) both accounting for less than a tenth of all traffic (as measured by the number of inland passenger-kilometres (pkm) travelled by each mode) — see Table 1.

-In the vast majority of EU Member States, gross domestic product (GDP) grew faster than the level of inland passenger transport between 2000 and 2010 – see Table 2.
+In the vast majority of EU Member States, gross domestic product (GDP) grew faster than the level of inland passenger transport between 2001 and 2011 — see Table 2.
 Note that in some years the level of transport actually declines, as can GDP: the index shown in Table 2 presents the relative development of these two measures, regardless of whether they are increasing or decreasing.
 Between 2001 and 2011, GDP grew 41.2 % faster than the rate of growth for inland passenger transport in Slovakia, while in Latvia, the Czech Republic and Hungary GDP growth was more than 25.0 % faster than that of passenger transport.
 The main exception to this general pattern was Greece where the rate of growth of inland passenger transport was 20.6 % faster than the rate of growth for GDP, while in Lithuania, Cyprus and Poland the difference was close to or just over 10.0 %.
-Among the non-member countries shown in Table 1, Norway recorded faster growth in inland passenger transport than GDP over the period under consideration, as did the former Yugoslav Republic of Macedonia (between 2000 and 2008).
+Among the non-member countries shown in Table 1, Norway recorded faster growth in inland passenger transport than GDP over the period under consideration, as did the former Yugoslav Republic of Macedonia (between 2001 and 2008).

 It should be underlined that the analysis above refers only to inland transport by car, motor coach, bus and trolley bus, or train, and that a significant proportion of international passenger travel is accounted for by maritime and air transport passenger services, while in some countries national (domestic) maritime and air transport passenger services may also be noteworthy.